dankamongmen/libnetstack/README.md

 The caller now interacts with the library in two ways: its registered callbacks will be invoked for each event processed, and at any time it can access the libnetstack cache.

+### Object types

+Four object types are currently supported:

+* _ifaces_, corresponding to network devices both physical and virtual.
+There is a one-to-one correspondence to elements in sysfs's `/class/net` node, and to the outputs of `ip route list`.

+The remaining objects are all associated with a single _iface_, but multiple _ifaces_ might each lay claim to overlapping objects.
+For instance, it is possible (though usually pathological) to have the same _address_ on two different interfaces.
+This will result in two _address_ objects, each reachable through a different _iface_.

+* _addresses_, corresponding to local layer 3 addresses.
+An _address_ might
+  have a corresponding _broadcast address_.
+* _neighbors_, corresponding to l3 addresses thought to be reachable via direct transmission.
+A _neighbor_ might have a corresponding _link address_.
+  In IPv4, these objects are largely a function of ARP.
+In IPv6, they primarily result from NDP.
+* _routes_, corresponding to a destination l3 network. _routes_ specify an
+  associated _source address_.
+This _source address_ will typically correspond
+  to a known local _address_, but this cannot be assumed (to construct an example from the command line, add an IP to an interface, add a route specifying that source IP, and remove the address).

+In general, objects correspond to `rtnetlink(7)` message type families.
+Multicast support is planned.

 ### Options